Thornbridge Brewery, Bakewell, Peak District, Derbyshire

 - Lumford (New World Pale Ale) – ‘Flavours are floral, apples, peach and orange peel.
 Hoppy bitter finish with clean and crisp passionfruit, grapefruit and gooseberry’

-- Tours are popular and numbers are limited so it’s advisable to book in advance
+- Brewery tours are popular and numbers are limited so it’s advisable to book in advance

-- You can visit their shop without having a tour ticket
+- You can visit the brewery shop without having a tour ticket

 - Visit the Peak District in June for Eroica Britannia and taste Eroica Britannia Handsome Pale Ale brewed by the Thornbridge Brewery in honour of this popular vintage cycling festival